farmOS/farmOS/docs/development/api.md

   on the asset as JSON, XML, YAML, etc. **It is the resposibility of the API user to respect data format that is already in the log.**

+Assets will also have the following special-purpose fields, which are computed based on the asset's log history.
+These fields cannot be written to directly, they can only be changed via logs.

+* `location`: An array of references to areas that the asset is currently located in, based on its most recent completed movement log.
+* `geometry`: The current geometry of the asset, based on its most recent completed movement log.

 #### Planting assets

 Additional fields on animal assets: